Office: C102 Tribble Hall

 ENG 359: Global Modernist Poetries in English

 ENG 759: Globalization and Postcolonial Poetry

-Global Anglophone Poetry: Literary Form and Social Critique in Walcott, Muldoon, de Kok, and Nagra (forthcoming, Palgrave Macmillan).
+Global Anglophone Poetry: Literary Form and Social Critique in Walcott, Muldoon, de Kok, and Nagra (Palgrave Macmillan).

 “Postcolonial Poetry and Globalization,” The Cambridge Companion to Postcolonial Poetry (forthcoming, Cambridge UP).